-Plantation Fraud Crimes Attorney
+Plantation Fraud Crime Attorneys

-Broward County Fraud Crimes Attorney
+Broward County Fraud Crime Attorneys

 Nearly 100 different offenses are listed in Chapter 817, the section of Florida law dealing with false pretenses and fraud.
 The hallmark of a fraud offense is the commission of a crime through deception rather than force.
 At the heart of every fraud prosecution is the requirement of proving that the defendant intentionally misled another person for unlawful purposes.
 Since it is not really possible to “prove” another person’s state of mind without a confession or the defendant’s own statements, the intent to defraud is usually shown by circumstantial evidence.
-An experienced criminal defense attorney knows how to argue against the admission of irrelevant or prejudicial evidence, and how to defend against the prosecution’s case and its interpretation of the evidence.
+Experienced criminal defense attorneys know how to argue against the admission of irrelevant or prejudicial evidence, and how to defend against the prosecution’s case and its interpretation of the evidence.

 Stock fraud may include the fraudulent issue of a stock certificate, issuing stock beyond the authorized amount, or false entries and statements made by investment companies offering stocks or securities for sale.

 The elements needed to prove mortgage fraud are that a person:

 - made a material misstatement, misrepresentation or omission during the residential mortgage lending process (solicitation, application, origination, negotiation, closing, funding)